alackles/CMSC-150-WT-23/_pages/guides/practice_exam-2.md

 You win!
 ```

-Alternate output:
+Program call:

+java FlipCoin 10 5

 ```
 TTTTTTTHTH
 Try again.
 ```

 Note: This problem is not autograded, so don't worry about following the print statements exactly.

 ## Turn In